NunoSempere/nunosempere.com/gossip/index.md

 ## Gossip

+_2023/08/21_: I've gotten [$50k](https://manifund.org/NunoSempere) to regrant through Manifund.
+For now, pitches welcome: I can be contacted at nuno dot sempere dot lh at protonmail dot com.

 _2023/05/6_: I have added a [consulting](/consulting) page.

 _2023/01/29_: I've updated the forecasting and research pages in this website, they should now be a bit more up to date.